udohsolomon/security_awareness/OWASP/owasp_top_10.md

 ## A1 - Injection Attacks

-As its name implies, an Injection Attack happens when an application fails to perform a correct input data validation (input data is not validated, filtered or sanitized by the application), allowing a threat actor to send arbitrary or hostile data to the server.
+As its name implies, an Injection Attack happens when an application fails to perform a correct input data validation (input data is not validated, filtered, or sanitized by the application), allowing a threat actor to send arbitrary or hostile data to the server.
 There are multiple attack vectors related to Injection Attacks, such as:

 * SQL Injection
 * LDAP Injection